yunsuxiaozi/Yunbase/README.md

 In principle, fix as many bugs as I discover and add as many new features as I think of.

-1.add repeatkfold。
+1.add kfold such as repeatkfold.

 2.Undersampling, oversampling, and weighting of samples.

-3.model.fit(train_X,train_y),model.predict(test_X) np.array
+3.fit function to np.array.(such as model.fit(train_X,train_y),model.predict(test_X))

+4.add more useful metric.

+5.In addition to kfold, single model training and inference are also implemented.

+6.In addition to GBDT, other model  such as LinearRegression training and inference are also implemented.

+7.hill climbing to find blending weight.

+Waiting for updates.

 Kaggle:https://www.kaggle.com/yunsuxiaozi

- update time:2024/10/19(baseline.py and README may not synchronize updates)
+ update time:2024/10/20(baseline.py and README may not synchronize updates)